 Vocabulary writes alphabet independently

 - Knowledge of shows awareness of sound symbol relationship

 words copies words learned in class

 - Word choice • copies labels on a picture

-- Word enrichment labels independently diagrams, illustrations or maps using familiar words
+- Word enrichment

+• labels independently diagrams, illustrations or maps using familiar words

-uses words of personal relevance (e.g., mom, dad)
+Contonco structuro uses words of personal relevance (e.g., mom, dad)

 Sentence structure; Sentence Structure

 punctuation capitalizes proper nouns

 capitalizes the first word of a sentence

-- attempts simple sentences: subject + verb + object or prepositional phrase (e.g.,
+attempts simple sentences: subject + verb + object or prepositional phrase

-She reads books.
+(e.g., She reads books.
 She reads in the classroom.)

 Punctuation

-- uses final punctuation (e.g., period, question mark, exclamation mark)
+uses final punctuation (e.g., period, question mark, exclamation mark)

 Form; organization; uses left to right directionality

 content uses a writing utensil correctly

 writes on the line

 uses correct word separation

 copies short, written information

 writes patterned, simple sentences on topics of personal relevance, with

 assistance

 can provide personal information on a questionnaire

-writes straightforward information about self in phrases (e.g., first and last
+• writes straightforward information about self in phrases (e.g., first and

-names)
+last names)

 writing may be in the form of a list

+relies on visuals or illustrations to convey meaning in written work

-Grammar may write L1 words to communicate
+may write L1 words to communicate

-Granninai Nouns sound non-county singular and plural of regular and high frequency irregular
+Grammar Nouns

-count and non-count: singular and plural of regular and high-frequency irregular nouns
+count and non-count: singular and plural of regular and high-frequency

+irregular nouns

+Verbs

 be (e.g., I am a boy.)

-- there is/are
+there is/are

 have (e.g., I have a brother.)

 can: for ability and permission (e.g., I, can sing.
 I can go to the party.)

 simple present, simple past (regular), simple future tenses

 Adjectives

 possessive: my, your, his, her, its, our, their

 high-frequency (e.g., red, small, dark, old, Canadian, square)

 Adverbs

 used to modify adjectives (e.g., very big, really early)

 some adverbs of frequency and time (e.g., tomorrow, later, sometimes)

 Negation

 be in simple present (e.g., She is not here/Robert isn't here.)

 do (e.g., We don't eat that.)

 Prepositions

 of direction (e.g., to, from)

 of time (e.g., at, before, after, on, in)